christian-schlichtherle/fun-io/docs/basic-usage.md

 Creating an encoder from a transformed codec and a store is nice, but what if you wanted to read back something from the store?
-In this case, it may be more appropriate to create a `ConnectedCodec` instead of an `Encoder`.
+In this case, it may be more appropriate to create a `ConnectedCodec` instead of an `Encoder`:

-For Java:
+::: code

 ```java
 import global.namespace.fun.io.api.ConnectedCodec;